Magnesium, Coronary Artery Calcification (and Mood & Muscles)

 In advanced industrialized countries generally, dietary calcium-to-magnesium ratios continue to increase, most likely because folks are making the mistake my father made.
 But there is more and more evidence that supplementing with calcium without balancing it with magnesium actually contributes to an increase in the risk of heart disease.

 Magnesium is also a big player in mood and muscles (twitching, tightness)-- not to mention PMS and TMJ.
-One of my absolute fave integrative physicians, Dr. James Greenblatt in Waltham, MA, explains that during periods of heightened stress our bodies' magnesium needs increase (mostly to process the neurotransmitters involved in the stress response-- this circles back to its role in over 350 enzymatic processes in the body), and kind of paradoxically (or malevolently!), as our magnesium stores decline we are less able to respond to the stressors.
+One of my absolute fave integrative physicians, Dr. James Greenblatt in Waltham, MA, explains that during periods of heightened stress our bodies' magnesium needs increase (mostly to process the neurotransmitters involved in the stress response-- this circles back to its role in over 350 enzymatic processes in the body), and kind of paradoxically (or malevolently), as our magnesium stores decline we are less able to respond to the stressors.
 Kind of a vicious cycle.
-Just another little if you weren't aware FYI during these new trying times!

-I don't know if I mentioned doses here, but a reasonable number seems to be 200 mg twice daily for women and 300 mg twice daily for men.
-If you can only afford magnesium oxide, you'll probably need to nearly double those numbers since it's so poorly absorbed.
+If you're supplementing with a citrate, glycinate/bis-glycinate, threonate or malate product, most folks agree that 200 mg twice daily for women and 300 mg twice daily for men is kind of where you want to be-- at least for the first three months or so while you are working on replenishing deficient intracellular stores.
+If you can only afford magnesium oxide, you'll need to nearly double those doses since it's so poorly absorbed.